Dangerous structures and buildings

 • demolition

-The Council is permitted to recover the costs associated with any such measures undertaken in an emergency from the owner of the building.
+The Council is permitted to recover the costs of any of these actions from the owner of the building.

-Where the building is not immediately dangerous the owner would get a notice, requiring the property to be made safe within a stated time.
+Where the building is not immediately dangerous the owner will get a notice, requiring the property to be made safe within a stated time.

 If satisfactory action is not taken, an enforcement order may be issued.

-If this is not complied with, the Council can instruct all necessary works to make the building safe and recover expenses from the owner.
+If this is not complied with, the Council may instruct all necessary works to make the building safe and recover expenses from the owner.

-It is often possible to discuss a dangerous building with its owner in the hope that the matter can be resolved quickly without the Council instructing work on a private property.
+It is often possible to discuss a dangerous building with its owner in the hope that the matter can be resolved quickly and without Council involvement.